hanabi/hanabi.github.io/misc/Deleted_Conventions.md

   * Alice plays the 2 as a *Speculation Bluff*, hoping to get the green 1 "for free".
 However, it happens to be the red 2.
   * Bob knows that Alice was supposed to play the yellow 1, so this must have been a *Speculation Finesse*.
 Bob marks his *Finesse Position* card as blue 3.
 Then, Bob discards.
   * Alice and Cathy both mark the green 1 as a "blue 3 *Speculation Mismark*".
 At this point, they can either:
-    * Clue green 1 directly to get it to play, which would reveal to everyone that a failed *Speculation Bluff* occured and immediately resyncronize information amoung the team.
+    * Clue green 1 directly to get it to play, which would reveal to everyone that a failed *Speculation Bluff* occured and immediately resyncronize information among the team.
     * Let the card sit there until the real blue 2 is played, after which the green 1 will play for free as blue 2.
 After this happens, the *Speculation Bluff* will be revealed.
 * Note that to prevent confusion, we agree that it is illegal for players to perform a *Speculation Finesse* on a player who is two or more seats away if the next player has a playable card in *Finesse Position* that is not already gotten.
 * This convention was deleted because it was too complicated.